Home Christ Family Mission Links Downloads Contact

 - William Temple

-We worship our Creator and Redeemer who so loved us that He gave Himself a ransom for us to set us free from the dominion of darkness!
+The Purpose and Power of Worship: We worship our Creator and Redeemer who so loved us that He gave Himself a ransom for us to set us free from the dominion of darkness!
 (Cf. John 3:16; Mark 10:45; Colossians 1:13.)
-As such we become more and more full of grace and self-giving love.
+As we worship Him we become more like Him; more filled with His grace and self-giving love.

-Worship of the True and Living God who saves us in Christ can be expressed in many ways.
-The Christian community has moved generally in three broad streams, all of which are rich, deep and wonderful expressions in both corporate and personal worship:
+Streams of Expression: Worship of the True and Living God who saves us in Christ can be expressed in many ways.
+The Christian community has moved generally in three broad streams, all of which are rich, deep and wonderful expressions of both corporate and personal worship: